polin2/webdev-labs/reflection.md

 ### Bootstrap

-- For the CSS-grid exercises, I attempted to do the card exercise on my own and then did a follow-along style for the rest of the exercises and corrected my card work by watching the card video.
+- For the Bootstrap exercises, I attempted to do the card exercise on my own and then did a follow-along style for the rest of the exercises and corrected my card work by watching the card video.

 - I found the exercises helpful, particularly the cards one since we had that in the homework.